 Public Health Programs

 The Public Health major at Regis is an interdisciplinary program allowing students to concentrate in one of four areas: public health management (linking to the Regis master’s degree program in health administration), nutrition, women’s health, or biology.

-Launched in 2012, the new major combines a liberal arts orientation with a world view of service -- a twin focus that is key to the Regis experience.
-Students majoring in Public Health must complete the courses listed below, in addition to the College’s required core courses as part of their major requirements.
+Launched in 2012, the major combines a liberal arts orientation with a world view of service -- a twin focus that is key to the Regis experience.
+Students majoring in Public Health must complete the courses listed below, in addition to the university’s required core courses as part of their major requirements.
 Students also have the option of pursuing a minor in Public Health.